atodorov/atodorov.github.com/content/_posts/2014-02-28-action-improving-test-coverage-in-fedora.markdown

 Around Christmas 2013
 [I said](/blog/2013/12/24/upstream-test-suite-status-of-fedora-20/)

-{% blockquote %}
-... it looks like on average 30% of the packages execute their test suites at build time in the %check section and less than 35% have test suites at all!
+> ... it looks like on average 30% of the packages execute their test suites at
+> build time in the %check section and less than 35% have test suites at all!
-There’s definitely room for improvement and I plan to focus on this during 2014!
+> There’s definitely room for improvement and I plan to focus on this during 2014!
-{% endblockquote %}

 I've recently started working on this goal by first identifying potential offending packages and discussing the idea on Fedora's